romantomjak/ansible-roles/consul/README.md

 - Updating the agent's node entry using the Catalog API, including updating its node metadata, tagged addresses, and network coordinates
 - Performing anti-entropy syncing, in particular reading the node metadata and services registered with the catalog

-Here's an example policy sufficient to accomplish the above:
+Here's a sufficient example policy that will be added to the agent token specified via `consul_acl_agent_token`:

 ```hcl
 node "" {